-Thinking to start a blog or wondering how to make money off your existing travel site?
-There are some travel bloggers out there that offer vague tips or give the illusion that they travel the world for free.
-While you can cash in credit card points for flights and hotels, you’re still going to need out of pocket cash for a trip.
-And if a destination or brand is hosting you, there’s an expectation of quality posts and professionalism in return.
-You also need to always keep your readers best interests in mind.
+Thinking to start a blog?
+Wondering how to make money off your existing travel site?
+Or perhaps you want to learn strategies to work with brands and tourism boards?
 We’ve been running this blog seriously since 2013, and have learned the hard way with many of the tips we’re sharing here.
-This post is going to cover affiliate marketing, paid content, press trips, how to deal with PR reps and more.
-So here’s how to make money off a travel blog!
+This article is going to cover affiliate marketing, paid content, press trips, how to deal with PR reps and more.
+So here’s tips on how to travel more and make money off a travel blog!

 Tips on Starting a Blog

 If you already have a blog you can skip this section.
 If you don’t, there are a lot of hosting companies that will help you launch and maintain a website.
-BlueHost is a great company for new bloggers to kickoff a website.
+BlueHost is great for new bloggers to kickoff a website with cheap overhead costs.
 They have plans starting at just $3.95 per month for web hosting.
+However, they are not the best for technical support.

 Blogging is an investment of time and also some money if you want to do it professionally.
 Newbies should keep overhead costs down and save money on hosting, because there are a few other areas you need to budget for.
 If you use free hosting and later decide you want your own domain you will have to migrate the site.
 That can be challenging and may cost you more money if you don’t have the tech skills to transfer the website yourself.